apollographql/apollo-link/SPEC.md

 Apollo Links are designed to be used as an isomorphic stand-alone extensible GraphQL client.
 In addition, links fit all current and anticipated needs of Apollo Client.
-As such, links are targetted towards the following use-cases:
+As such, links are targeted towards the following use-cases:

 * Do a simple GraphQL query with it that resolves only once
 * Do a simple GraphQL mutation that resolves only once